 - A. Following the computer-based scoring of the Phase I written multiple-choice exam, a numerical ranking of candidates shall be established and shall be based upon written multiple-choice exam scores.
 Not all candidates will proceed to the second phase of testing. - B. A teletype shall be published by exam booklet number indicating each candidate's final rank order on the written multiple-choice exam.
-The cut-off score will be announced and members meeting or exceeding the cut-off score shall be invited to participate in Phase II of the Lieutenant to Captain Promotional Process Assessment. - C. All candidates participating in Phase II will be required to complete an orientation session prior to participating in the Phase II assessments.
-Information in completing the orientation session will be announced via teletype. - D. Days off will not be altered to accommodate members' participation in any portion of the Promotional Selection Process. - E. Members who are scheduled to work on any exam date throughout the Promotional Selection Process shall report to their element prior to their exam time, provided their tour of duty begins prior to the start of the exam, and shall report immediately to their element following completion of the exam provided their shift has not yet ended.
-In the event that the testing process extends beyond one's scheduled shift, this stipulation will not be applicable as members shall not be required to return to their elements once their shifts have ended. - F. Phase II of the Promotional Selection Process (i.e., video-based oral exercises and writing exercises) may utilize all reference materials listed in Attachment A. - G. Advancement to the 2023 Lieutenant to Captain Promotional Selection Process Assessment Phase is not a guarantee of promotion. - H. Phase II: Lieutenant to Captain Promotional Assessment Details - 1.
-Date: Tuesday, October 3, 2023 - There shall be no make-up dates or times for the Assessment Phase of the Selection Process; therefore, members shall adjust their leave schedules accordingly. - Time: Official check-in times shall be emailed to each candidate from the mpd.testing@dc.gov account no later than Wednesday, September 27, 2023.
+The cut-off score will be announced and members meeting or exceeding the cut-off score shall be invited to participate in Phase II of the Sergeant to Lieutenant Promotional Process Assessment. - C. All candidates participating in Phase II will be required to complete an orientation session prior to participating in the Phase II assessments.
+Information in completing the orientation session will be announced via teletype. - D. Days off will not be altered to accommodate members' participation in any portion of the Promotional Selection Process.

+- E. Members who are scheduled to work on any exam date throughout the Promotional Selection Process shall report to their element prior to their exam time, provided their tour of duty begins prior to the start of the exam, and shall report immediately to their element following completion of the exam provided their shift has not yet ended.
+In the event that the testing process extends beyond one's scheduled shift, this stipulation will not be applicable as members shall not be required to return to their elements once their shifts have ended. - F. Phase II of the Promotional Selection Process (i.e., video-based oral exercises and writing exercises) shall utilize all reference materials listed in Attachment A. - G. Advancement to the 2023 Sergeant to Lieutenant Promotional Selection Process Assessment Phase is not a guarantee of promotion. - H. Phase II: Sergeant to Lieutenant Promotional Assessment Details - 1.
+Date: Thursday, October 5, 2023

+There shall be no make-up dates or times for the Assessment Phase of the Selection Process; therefore, members shall adjust their leave schedules accordingly.

+- Time: Official check-in times shall be emailed to each candidate from the mpd.testing@dc.gov account no later than Wednesday, September 27, 2023.
 Notification emails will be sent to the dc.gov email address from which candidates registered for the selection process.
-(Per GO-SPT-302.08 [Metropolitan Police Department Wide Area Network (MPDNet)] members are required to check their MPD email at least once every shift.)

-3. Location: Metropolitan Police Academy

-4665 Blue Plains, SW Washington, D.C.
-20032
+(Per GO-SPT-302.08 [Metropolitan Police Department Wide Area Network (MPDNet)] members are required to check their MPD email at least once every shift.) - 3.
+Location: Metropolitan Police Academy 4665 Blue Plains, SW Washington, D.C.
+20032 - 4.
+Requirements: - a.
+Valid Photo ID (i.e., MPD ID or other government-issued ID). - b.
+There is no dress code for the assessment phase. - 5.
+Prohibited items: